 Lego too can be used to demonstrate simply how fractions work: don’t deliberately set out to teach a maths lesson, but take the opportunity to point out how you can divide an 8-brick into four twos, or a 12-brick into three fours.
 This idea is expanded further at my page Fractions for four-year-olds.

 You – and your children – might enjoy the Lego web-site, which gives ideas for construction.
 Young children learn primarily through play, so ensure that they have plenty of time to play with constructive toys; the understanding of maths will come as a by-product, painlessly and without any effort on your part other than casual conversation.

 Take maths slowly and make it fun

 There is no need hurry maths skills for a child learning at home.
 Gone are the days – even in schools – when children learnt a concept and did weeks of drill in the same topic, then moved on to something else.
 Maths is a gradual discovery and awakening, and your child will understand and enjoy it more if he works entirely at his own pace.
 Whenever you can relate something in real life to his maths topics, do so.
 However it’s probably not a good idea to tell your child that maths is difficult or that you hated it at school!

-You will find some excellent interactive maths games at Joe the Dragon’s site, and some inspiring crafts, art connections, games and story problems (with a cat theme) at the Maths Cats site.
+You will find lots of interactive maths games at the Math Playground site, and some inspiring crafts, art connections, games and story problems (with a cat theme) at the Maths Cats site.
 The NaturalMath website also gives ideas for some interesting games for young children: unfortunately you have to pay a small registration fee to get most of them, but one is given in full.

 There are other links to maths sites for various ages and skills on my maths resources page.